sekander/Humber_College_Projects/GAME_258-Game_Engine_4/README.md

 <h2>Scene 1</h2>
-The task for this assignment was to implement new concepts learned and apply the use of smart-pointers and components into the scene so data can be easily organized and any objects that were created would be destroyed ensuring no memory leakss occur.
+The task for this assignment was to implement newly learned concepts and apply smart pointers and components.
+Adding components to the scene allows data to be organized, and any objects created would be automatically destroyed through a smart pointer, ensuring no memory leaks occur.

 <img src="images/FINAL-ComponentFramework-Scene1.png" width="50%"></img>